kafoso/type-formatter/README.md

         public function format($resource): ?string
         {
             if (false == is_resource($resource)) {
-                return null; // Pass on to next formatter or lastly DefaultArrayFormatter }
+                return null; // Pass on to next formatter or lastly DefaultResourceFormatter }
             if ("stream" === get_resource_type($resource)) {
                 return "opendir/fopen/tmpfile/popen/fsockopen/pfsockopen {$resource}";
             }
-            return null; // Pass on to next formatter or lastly DefaultArrayFormatter }
+            return null; // Pass on to next formatter or lastly DefaultResourceFormatter }
     },
     new class extends AbstractFormatter implements ResourceFormatterInterface